MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/Troubleshoot-0-Segments.md

 ---
-title: Troubleshoot Segments returning "0 members"
+title: Segments return no members
-description: Learn how to identify the root cause when segment returns 0 members in Dynamics 365 Customer Insights.
+description: Learn how to identify the root cause when a segment has no members in Dynamics 365 Customer Insights.
 author: ashwini-puranik
 ms.author: aspuranik
 ms.reviewer: mhart